It took over twenty nine years to become the generalist I am today.

 One of the best parts of independent consulting is that learning new things is baked into everyday reality.
 Every day, every challenging issue, brings with it an opportunity to learn new things.

 This crazy circuitous path has traversed system support (mainframe ops, *nix sysadmin) application support (SAP Basis,Siebel Admin), Distributed Enterprise System Monitoring (Netview, Tivoli/ITM,Prometheus), and Database support/administration (DB2/MySQL/MariaDB) to name a couple.
-Now, my new favorite activity is building out scalable monitoring and reporting infrastructures using open-source tools like Zabbix and Prometheus and working with containers and config management.
+Ops was always front and center.
+Now, my new favorite activity is building out scalable monitoring and reporting infrastructures using open-source tools like Zabbix and Prometheus and working with AWS, containers, and config management.

 ‘Full Stack’ Paradigm (in the 90’s)